 Camping in Croatia

-With various facilities, like large swimming pools, sport facilities, and children playgrounds, and various choice of accommodation, including detached mobile homes with their own hot tubs, or shared pools, campsites in Croatia are more luxurious holiday parks than your typical back-to-nature basic campsites.
+With various facilities, like large swimming pools, sports facilities, and children playgrounds, and various choice of accommodation, including detached mobile homes with their own hot tubs, or shared pools, campsites in Croatia are more luxurious holiday parks than your typical back-to-nature basic campsites.

 Advantages of camping in Croatia:

-- Camping in Croatia offers a variety of accommodation options: you can pitch your own tent, or park your RV, but if you have no time or prefer a bit more comfort and privacy, you can rent different types of mobile homes, or glamping tents.
+- Camping in Croatia offers a variety of accommodation options: you can pitch your own tent, or park your RV, but if you have no time or prefer a bit more comfort and privacy, you can rent different types of mobile homes or glamping tents.

 - Campsites can be cheap, especially if you camp in a tent.

-- Campsites are great for family vacation with small children.
+- Campsites are great for a family vacation with small children.
 If your kids are early at sleep, you can still enjoy it outdoor, and not be forced to stay in your hotel room.

 - Campsites are pet-friendly.